krishnakumar-tce/agentic-ai/README.md

 # Agentic AI System

-A Python-based multi-agent system for travel planning using OpenAI's GPT-4o-mini model.
+A Python-based multi-agent orchestration framework compatible with OpenAI's GPT4+ models.
-Included an example to show a trip planning assistant with two agents and three tools.
+Includes an example to show a trip planning assistant with two agents and three tools.

 ![Agentic AI Blueprint](agentic_ai.png)